abdullahranginwala/cruise-controller/README.md

 # Cruise-Controller - An Express Middleware for Rate Limiting

 ## Introduction
 Cruise-controller is a flexible rate limiting middleware for Express.
 It allows you to limit requests based on custom identifiers such as IP addresses or authenticated users.
-It supports several rate limiting strategies and can use either in-memory or Redis storage.
+It also supports throttling by performing exponential backoff and can use either in-memory or Redis storage.
 It also allows for whitelisting and blacklisting of identifiers, customizable error responses, and has features for robust handling of store failures.

 ## Installation
 First, install the package using npm: